BoulderLou/YloaderTmpFix20240622/README.md

-Here's a quick fix for the Yloader http 429 error until the developer (Adrian) updates the source code.
+Here's a fix for the Yloader http 429 error until the developer (Adrian) updates the source code.
 Give it a try.
 If it works for you, great!
 If not, you'll just have to wait for Adrian's modifications.

-You can either download the directories and and replace the existing ones or try the appropriate installer. y6_64_setup.exe or y6_32_setup.exe
+You can use the appropriate installer depending on your system: y6_64_setup.exe or y6_32_setup.exe

-x64 is the 64-bit Release build.
+y6_64 is the 64-bit Release build.

-x86 is the 32-bit Release build.
+y6_32 is the 32-bit Release build.